bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 ### Create a NextJS Route Handler that stream data

-We have almost done, to test streaming data, we can create a [NextJS Rout Handler][Route Handlers] that handle a `GET` request that return a response that fetch, encode and stringify the data from an async generator that is exactly our previously implementd `StreamingResponse`
+We have almost done!
+To test streaming data, we can create a [NextJS Route Handler][Route Handlers] that handle a `GET` http request that return a response that fetch, format and encode the data from an [async generator] that is exactly our earlier implemented `StreamingResponse` class.

 ```typescript
 // file: app/api/stream-data/route.ts